michix10/Castro/FAQ.md

 ### Storage (WRITE_EXTERNAL_STORAGE, READ_EXTERNAL_STORAGE)
 Used to save Castro reports on SD card and read information about internal and external memory.

+### Fingerprint scanner (USE_FINGERPRINT)
+Fingerprint scanner has no direct use in current versions.
+Used to check if device supports fingerprint scanner.

 ## Abbreviations
 ### What is ICU?
 ICU is a mature, widely used set of C/C++ and Java libraries providing Unicode and Globalization support for software applications.
 ICU is widely portable and gives applications the same results on all platforms and between C/C++ and Java software.